Wolox/tech-guides/frontend/angular/style-guide.md

 A module can be easily loaded in different places in your app.
 Also, the modules can be isolated for [testing](https://angular.io/guide/testing#angular-testbed) as a code unit.

-Of course, this module concept is based by shared particulars features:
+The module concept is based on some rules:

 - Small features.
 - Not proving general services or external services.

-A module can attend a Component, Directive or Pipe.
+A module can contain a Component, Directive or Pipe.
 The key is: _If you need to reuse any of them, you need a shared module._

 ### Module and Routing by screen

 A screen can contain some specific sections and components, so try to create module and routing.module by screen.
 Also remember in Angular the main concept is module.

-Module for Home screen, this is very important for [loazy loading](https://angular.io/guide/lazy-loading-ngmodules) and [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)
+Module for Home screen, this is very important for [lazy loading](https://angular.io/guide/lazy-loading-ngmodules) and [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)

 ```ts
 import { NgModule } from '@angular/core';